MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-creators/creators-program.md

 ---
 layout: LandingPage
+title: Setting up an IDE to use Xbox Live, for Creators
-title: IDEs, SDKs, and target platforms, for Creators
+description: IDEs, SDKs, and target platforms, for Creators, including Visual Studio and Unity.
 author: mikehoffms
-description: IDEs, SDKs, and target platforms, for Creators, including Visual Studio and Unity. ms.author: v-mihof ms.date: 12/06/2018 ms.topic: article
+ms.author: v-mihof
+ms.date: 12/06/2018
+ms.topic: article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one ms.localizationpriority: medium
 ---

-# IDEs, SDKs, and target platforms, for Creators
+# Setting up an IDE to use Xbox Live, for Creators

 The Xbox Live Creators Program is a good starting point for Xbox Live if you are looking to familiarize yourself with Xbox Live development.